fraber/openproject-time-tracker/ROADMAP.md

 and work package) instead of interval times to stay 100% compatible with OpenProject and simplify Panel/Store/Model.

-ToDo:
-- Check ToDo's in the source code
-- Bugs:
-	- New time entry (+) isn't saved.
-	- When adding multiple new entries, there may be unforeseen behavior when saving, and multiple error messages from the server (Operation.Exceptions)
-        - When creating a new line/entry the red triangles don't appear yet even though data is not yet saved.
-	- Check that configData.host does not have trailing slash ("/")
-	- Remove sync code in main.js and other places
-	- Check/remove duplicate "limit" code to set store page size

 # V0.2.0: Add a monthly chart: Planning